themesberg/flowbite/content/plugins/wysiwyg.md

 ## Text formatting

-Use this example of a WYSIWYG text editor to enable typography styling, formatting and marking such as underline, bold, italic, strikethrough, code, higlight, size and more using the utility classes from Tailwind CSS.
+Use this example of a WYSIWYG text editor to enable typography styling, formatting and marking such as underline, bold, italic, strikethrough, code, highlight and also selecting text size, color, font family and more using the utility classes from Tailwind CSS.

-To do: font family, text color

 {{< example id="default-wysiwyg-text-example" class="flex justify-center dark:bg-gray-900" github="plugins/wysiwyg.md" show_dark=true wysiwyg=true script_module=true  disable_init_js=true javascript=`
 import { Editor } from 'https://esm.sh/@tiptap/core@2.6.6';